 That happens when I get bored of a subject, technique, process… because I did it too often or because I’m not in this mood anymore (that’s why my style has changed a lot after years, and it still changes).

 If I really want to draw or paint right now, but I’m blocked because I don’t see any idea/feeling coming up, I can start the process differently, or use other materials, for example:

-- instead of starting with the face of a character, I’m gonna start with his feet / the enviro before the characteres / the ouline before the abstract shapes of a painting / use oil instead of water-colour, etc…
+- by breaking my habits: instead of starting with the face of a character, I’m gonna start with his feet, or the environment behind the characters, or the outline before the abstract shapes of a painting, or by using oil instead of water-colour, etc…

 - look for subjects I’ve never tried before,